Joey Lawrence: Personal life

-Lawrence married Michelle Vella in 2002; the couple divorced in 2005.
+Lawrence married Michelle Vella in 2002, but divorced in 2005.

-He met his second wife, Chandie Yawn-Nelson, while on vacation in Walt Disney World when the two were teenagers.
-They wed there in July 2005, and have two daughters.
+He originally met his second wife, Chandie Yawn-Nelson at Walt Disney World when the two were teenagers.
+They later wed there in July 2005, and have two daughters together.
 Reports surfaced in March 2018 that Lawrence and Yawn-Nelson had filed for bankruptcy in July 2017.
 On April 6, 2018, the Chapter 7 bankruptcy case was reportedly settled.
 Lawrence filed for divorce in July 2020.
 Their divorce was finalized in February 2022.

 In 2022, Lawrence married actress Samantha Cope whom he met on the set the Lifetime television film A Deadly Deed, directed by his brother Andrew and co-starring his daughter Charleston.
 The couple has one daughter, born in 2023.
 On August 13, 2024, Cope filed for divorce.
 In December 2024, it was announced that the couple had reconciled and had their divorce filing dismissed.

+The couple had a second child, a son born in 2026.